 If you want to follow that advice, my go-to email marketing service is Aweber, you can get started for free here using my link.
 I've been with them for years and never had a problem.

 But if you're still looking for free, this alternative to Mailchimp is free for up to 1000 subscribers, and it is highly dependent on your web host.

 They work great with most hosts, AND they specifically have GreenGeeks as one of their recommended hosts, so that's a good thing.
 It is free, for the sites I've used it on, it works great to send out newsletters and updates to your subscribers and you can manage it all within your WordPress dashboard.

 The alternative is an email marketing plugin for WordPress

-This alternative is a plugin, called MailPoet.
+This free alternative to Mailchimp is a plugin, called MailPoet.
 You install it like a normal plugin, configure the basic options, and voila, you now have an email marketing system within your blog or website.
 Using it is very easy and intuitive.

 The free version allows you to have up to 1000 subscribers, and you get the premium features.
 After that, the pricing is comparable to other services.
-They have templates and customization of your emails so it matches whatever branding you want, and they offer statistics such as open rates, click-through rates, and all that good stuff.
+They have templates and customization options for your emails and newsletters so everything matches whatever branding you want, and they offer statistics such as open rates, click-through rates, and all that good stuff.